electricherd/audiobookfinder/README.md

 It is an inline documentation from [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation - Rust does a nice job here as well!

 ### Changes
-* improved webui path input dialog (also to test on windows, new version is released)
+* webui path input dialog working, more results presented
+* changed a range based implementation with a regex based implementation, also for the interest of the regex crate in Rust
 * moved direct connection to net via ipc out, `net` is the long running slow part, (local) `collection` is the fast part
 * added `ADBF_LOG` env variable
 * webui now starts with a selection dialog where you can add/change preselected folders/dirs